What are the early signs and symptoms of HIV?

-If a person receives treatment for HIV after an early diagnosis, they are less likely to develop AIDS.
+If a person receives treatment for HIV after early diagnosis, they are less likely to develop more severe complications.

 A person should never rely on symptoms alone to tell whether they have HIV.
-The only way a person can know for sure whether they have HIV is to get tested.
+The only way a person can know for sure is to receive testing.

-It is vital for people to know their HIV status, as this can help them receive treatment and prevent them from transmitting HIV to other people.
+It is vital for people to know their HIV status, as this can help them receive treatment and prevent transmission to other people.